Learn to see

 Jim's a very successful Product Design Engineer and a Teacher.
 His goal is to mentor, challenge and inspire his students to reach their full potential.
-Jim knows what it takes and what you need to know to accomplish your goals, see Jim's Background.
-He has designed and selected projects that demonstrate his unique divergent problem solving techniques and design methods.
+Jim knows what it takes and what you need to know to accomplish your goals, He has designed and selected projects that demonstrate his unique divergent problem solving techniques and design methods.
 He uses projects to test your knowledge an teach application skills and understanding.
 You must always keep developing your skills, abilities and techniques, without these you will be a modifier, not a designer.
 Jim's students are taught to analyze a situation and use a divergent thought process to quickly find solutions to any problem.

 This knowledge will help you in whatever career or situation you are in!

 Learn from your failures!
 Develop a positive attitude, common sense, a willingness to work hard and that giving up is not an option!
 Think positive - if you don't think you can do it you're defeated before you start.

 design and problem solving skills that Jim has perfected over the last 50 yrs.
 Students fix, build, modify and keep special projects most of which he designs.
 His methods teach the skills and abilities you need to make quick decisions and apply what you've learned to successfully complete any task.
 This method can be used in many situations and will make you better in everything you do.
 Learn to believe in yourself and work as hard as necessary to accomplish your goals.